apify/act-crawl-url-list/README.md

     // Array of URLs to open by the browser.
     "urls": [String],

+    // URL to a text file containing list of URLs to crawl.
+Each URL needs to be on a separate line.
+    "urlToTextFileWithUrls": String,

     // Mandatory JavaScript code executed in the context of each web page.
     "script": String,